“Investment bankers have no soul.” Now that’s something we’ve heard plenty of times in recent years, for obvious reasons.

-I’m not proposing an anthropological study of bankers (Joris Luyendijk has done quite a lot on the subject matter).
-Who has time?
-I just believe that even a little review of material on this species of workers would do more good than harm for everyone.
-It becomes part of a demystification process.
+I’m not proposing an anthropological study of bankers (Joris Luyendijk has done quite a lot on the subject).
+But I believe that studying this species of workers would help demystify their unusual drive and thirst for money.

 Improving the state of the world

 One of the themes of this year’s World Economic Forum was ‘Trust in Finance’.